DataDog/kics/documentation/rules/terraform/azure/postgres_enforce_ssl_connection_disabled.md

 ### Description

  SSL/TLS encryption is essential for PostgreSQL Database Servers to protect sensitive data during transmission between the client and server.
-When 'ssl_enforcement_enabled' is not set to 'ENABLED', data transferred between clients and the database is vulnerable to eavesdropping, man-in-the-middle attacks, and data tampering.
+When `ssl_enforcement_enabled` is not set to `ENABLED`, data transferred between clients and the database is vulnerable to eavesdropping, man-in-the-middle attacks, and data tampering.
 This security vulnerability could lead to unauthorized access and data exposure.

 Insecure configuration example:
 ```terraform